Individual grants

 Frequently asked questions

-Click here to confirm that you are eligible to apply for an individual grant prior to submitting an application form.
+Click here to confirm that you are eligible to apply for an individual grant prior to submitting an enquiry form.

 No. We receive a large number of applications from eligible parents and sadly are not able to help them all.
 The Trustees review all applications at the termly grants meetings to decide on grant allocations.